tobz-nz/firePHP-spark/readme.md

 	console_log('This is my log message', 'log', FALSE);
 	console_log('This is my error message, also written to a log file', 'error', TRUE);

-	// disable the firebug headers, logs will still be written to file
-	$this->console->enabled = FALSE;

 	// set the log path or file name
 	$this->console->log_path = APPATH.'logs/';
 	$this->console->log_file = 'console-'.date('y-m-d h-i-s.php');

+To disable the firebug headers(logs will still be written to file), change this setting in config/console.php

+	$config['console_active'] = FALSE;

 Supported log types are: